The Corporate Tax Planning Law Review: Portugal

 Another tax-efficient alternative to provide loans is through an issue of listed bonds by the PropCo.
 These bonds are not subject to stamp tax and, under domestic rules, the interest is free from withholding tax to the extent it is paid to non-resident lenders.

-The second investment alternative identified above is investing through real estate investment companies.
-These entities are incorporated as SAs but must be managed by a regulated asset manager.
+The second investment alternative identified above is investing through real estate investment vehicles.
+These vehicles may be incorporated as SAs but must be managed by a regulated asset manager.
 Although they are subject to corporate income tax, they benefit from a special exemption on specific categories of income, namely on investment income, rental income and capital gains.
 Therefore, only a small portion of its income is effectively taxed.

 Dividends distributed by these entities to foreign investors benefit, in addition, from a lower 10 per cent withholding tax, rather than the general 25 per cent rate.
 The reduced rates do not apply to tax-resident investors or foreign investors that reside in a listed tax haven.
 Although no court or administration rulings were issued on this matter, we understand that these dividends should be exempt from tax if the beneficiary is a qualifying EU shareholder.

 In January 2019, the Portuguese government enacted legislation that regulates Portuguese REITs.
 These entities will benefit from the same tax regime applicable to real estate investment companies (described above).
 The main differences are that, on the one hand, REITs are self-managed.
 On the other hand, their indebtedness capacity is limited to 60 per cent of the total assets value and they must distribute 75 per cent of the yearly real estate income and 90 per cent of securities income (from investments in real estate companies or investment funds).
 None of these features are imposed on real estate investment companies.
-Despite the regime being in force for over a year now, none of these entities has been set up to date.
+Despite the regime being in force for over two years now, only one of these entities has been set up to date (by a Spanish bank and a Portuguese conglomerate).

 The law foresees the possibility to convert commercial and real estate investment companies into a REIT.
-It is not clear, however, how the market will react to this new instrument, in particular because there is no significant tax benefits when compared to regular real estate companies.
+It is not clear, however, if this instrument will gain traction in the future, in particular because there is no significant tax benefits when compared to regular real estate companies.

 Finally, a common structure to hold Portuguese real property by foreign investors is directly through a branch of an SPV incorporated abroad.
 The branch is subject to tax as a local company on its profits (rental income and capital gains), but gains realised on an indirect sale of the asset, by transferring the SPV shares, would not be subject to tax in Portugal.
 In January 2018 a new rule was inserted in the CIT Code that subjects to tax gains realised on the transfer of any non-resident entity where more than 50 per cent of its assets consist of real property located in Portugal.

 This rule does not cover double-tier structures, whereby the shares of a holding company (rather than the real estate company) are transferred.
-Also, some of the Portuguese double tax treaties (most noticeably with Holland and Luxembourg) exempt these gains from tax.
+In addition, some of the Portuguese double tax treaties (most noticeably with Holland and Luxembourg) exempt these gains from tax.

 ii Leveraged buyout